cucumber/cucumber-jvm/java/README.md

 ### Data Table Type

-Using a data table type will allow you to convert
+Using a custom data table type will allow you to convert

 ```feature
     Given a list of authors in a table